openhab/openhab-js/README.md

 The actions namespace allows interactions with openHAB actions.
 The following are a list of standard actions.

+**Warning:** Please be aware, that (unless not explicitly noted) there is **no** type conversion from Java to JavaScript types for the return values of actions.
+Read the JavaDoc linked from the JSDoc to learn about the returned Java types.

-Note that most of the actions currently do **not** provide type definitions and therefore auto-completion does not work.
+Please note that most of the actions currently do **not** provide type definitions and therefore auto-completion does not work.

 See [openhab-js : actions](https://openhab.github.io/openhab-js/actions.html) for full API documentation and additional actions.